As the

 human habitation etc over a two year period and

-so far elephant, buffalo, hyaena, kudu, impala
+so far elephant, buffalo, hyena, kudu, impala

 and lion have been collared.
 The interns that we